Skip to content Skip to section navigation

 Residents in the Kearney program have access to a wide variety of primary care practitioners and specialists to serve as mentors.
 Rotations are flexible and include departments such as behavioral care, cardiology, emergency medicine, obstetrics, orthopedics, and many others.

 The medical community is welcoming of residents and participates fully in the program.

 Dr. A.J.
 Strickland says, “Kearney is a great place to get an authentic, well-rounded family medicine training experience.
 Here I feel like a colleague and respected member of the medical community.
 I couldn’t ask for a better group of physicians to learn from then those here.
 With the Rural Residency Training Track set up to closely resemble the structure and lifestyle of a full spectrum family physician, I have no doubt that when I’m finished with my training, I will be able to hit the ground running.”

-In Kearney, “home base” is Family Practice Associates, a Patient Centered Medical Home, with seven physicians and three Physician Assistants, offering a full range of services from prenatal care to geriatrics.
+In Kearney, “home base” is Family Practice Associates with seven physicians and three Physician Assistants, offering a full range of services from prenatal care to geriatrics.
 Family Practice Associates is proud to employ three physicians who completed the UNMC Rural Residency Track program, all of whom are happy to share their experiences and answer any questions you may have.
-As a Patient Centered Medical Home, Family Practice Associates prides itself in being a progressive, friendly place to learn and practice medicine, allowing our practitioners to take the time needed to truly involve their patients in making decisions about the care they receive, with a focus on prevention as well as disease management.